G-Myron/g-myron.github.io/Bugs.md

 13. Check putPieceOnSquare if(!square) for the case piece is moved by the user outside of the board

-14. Frontend
-15. Possible problems: Changed `let` to `const` in many places..
+14. Possible problems: Changed `let` to `const` in many places..
+15. Frontend
+16. All TODOs in comments